 How Verizon can allow this to occur is beyond me.
 They have the ability to be better than any other freebie service out there yet don't and they charge for it.

-Review about: Verizon Email Service.
+Product or Service Mentioned: Verizon Email Service.